kretzsch/MGRoguelike/README.md

 ## Backlog

 - Refactor the runtime loading code to use Addressables API instead of Resources API.
+- SOLID when rapid prototype phase is over
 - Divide levels up into several scenes with Loadsceneasync
 - Optimize projectile handling by using object pooling to reduce the overhead of instantiating and destroying projectiles during gameplay.
 - Weapon stats display